cesarBLG/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

 - tentative support for RAIN textures for objects, terrain and transfers
 - dynamic terrain and scenery loading strategy (useful for slower computers)
 - American horn blow sequence for AI trains, see http://www.elvastower.com/forums/index.php?/topic/34721-ai-train-horn-honk-american-style/
-- bug fix for https://bugs.launchpad.net/or/+bug/1910684 Crash selecting height entry in altitude file
-- NEW: using webserver code of official OR testing version
-- NEW: enable customized tooltips for cabview controls, by adding a Label ( "string" ) line in the cabview control block in the .cvf file, by Jindrich
+- enable customized tooltips for cabview controls, by adding a Label ( "string" ) line in the cabview control block in the .cvf file, by Jindrich

 Moreover some features present in the Unstable Monogame version by James Ross have been inserted.